Martin Brzeczek BSGE 1970

 The contract was eventually lost to Boeing, so his next project was working on the Magellan Venus Radar Mapper, the first interplanetary mission that was launched from the Space Shuttle.

-“That was the first time a germanium crystal was being flown on a spacecraft to map the elemental composition of Mars using gamma rays,” Brzeczek said.
+“That was the first time a germanium crystal was being flown on a spacecraft to map the elemental composition of Mars using gamma rays,” Brzeczek says.

-The new technologies they developed to enable this worked well during the interplanetary cruise phase, but eventually, NASA lost contact with the Mars Observer in 1993.
+The new technologies worked well during the interplanetary cruise phase, but NASA lost contact with the Mars Observer in 1993.

 But Brzeczek continued working with spacecraft, which eventually led him to work on the Mars Polar Orbiter and Lander.
-After the Phase A study of that program was completed, he decided to leave the program and eventually started working in military spacecraft, and dedicated the rest of his career to this field.
+After the Phase A study of that program was completed, he decided to leave the program.
+He eventually started working in military spacecraft and dedicated the rest of his career to this field.

-Looking back, Brzeczek said the R&D aspect of his work was what brought him the biggest rewards of his career.
+Looking back, Brzeczek says the R&D aspect of his work was what brought him the biggest rewards of his career.

-“When you get that first picture back from Mars, that’s great,” he said.
+“When you get that first picture back from Mars, that’s great,” he says.
 “That reward is excellent.”

-He said his career also allowed him to work with “the best of the best.”
+He says his career also allowed him to work with “the best of the best.”

-“You were working with NASA and NASA headquarters,” he said.
+“You were working with NASA and NASA headquarters,” he says.
 “I even worked with people who worked with Wernher von Braun.”

 After Brzeczek retired, he developed an introductory systems engineering course that has been used by several companies.

-It’s just one way that he has given testimony of his belief in the versatility of general engineering and the variety of career paths it can lead to, as it has in his career.
+It’s just one way that he has given testimony to his belief in the versatility of general engineering and the variety of career paths it can lead to, as it has for him.